Supreme Court of India: Post-retirement

 A person who has retired as a judge of the Supreme Court is debarred from practicing in any court of law or before any other authority in India.
 However, Supreme Court and high court judges are appointed to various posts in tribunals and commissions, after their retirement.
 Lawyer Ashish Goel in a recent article criticized this stating that post-retirement benefits for judges hampers judicial independence.
-Former Law Minister and Senior Advocate of the Supreme Court, Arun Jaitley, also criticized the appointment of judges in government posts after their retirement.
-Jaitley famously said:"There are two kinds of judges - those who know the law and those who know the Law Minister.
+Former law minister and senior advocate of the Supreme Court Arun Jaitley also criticized the appointment of judges in government posts after their retirement.
+Jaitley famously said: "There are two kinds of judges – those who know the law and those who know the Law Minister.
 We are the only country in the world where judges appoint judges.
 Even though there is a retirement age, judges are not willing to retire.
 Pre-retirement judgements are influenced by post-retirement jobs."

 Review petition

-Article 137 of the Constitution of India lays down provision for the power of the Supreme Court to review its own judgements.
-Per this Article, subject to the provisions of any law made by parliament or any rules made under Article 145, the Supreme Court shall have power to review any judgment pronounced or order made by it.
-The Supreme Court can nullify any decision of parliament and government on the basis of violation of basic features.
-It can overrule the impeachment process of the President and Judges which is passed by the parliament on the basis of constitutional validity or basic features.
+Article 137 of the Indian Constitution grants the Supreme Court the authority to reevaluate its own decisions.
+According to this article, the Supreme Court can review any judgment or order it has previously pronounced.
+This power is subject to any laws created by Parliament or rules established under Article 145.
+The Supreme Court holds the ability to invalidate parliamentary and governmental decisions if they violate fundamental features.
+Additionally, it can overturn the impeachment process of the President and Judges, as decided by Parliament, based on constitutional validity or fundamental features.

 Under Order XL of the Supreme Court Rules, that have been framed under its powers under Article 145 of the constitution, the Supreme Court may review its judgment or order but no application for review is to be entertained in a civil proceeding except on the grounds mentioned in Order XLVII, Rule 1 of the Code of Civil Procedure.